 In 1997-98 we all moved outside and Northwest underwent a multi-million dollar renovation project which gave the interior and exterior a new look.
 The entire school was restructured for a state of the art educational facility.
 All classrooms now have networked computers connected to the Internet, and classrooms are now more accessible to the media center, lunchroom, and related art classrooms.

 Northwest Middle currently houses approximately 900 students who receive instruction in English, Reading, Math, Science, Social Studies, Journalism, Band, General Music, Art, Piano, Computer Tech, Physical Education, and Special Education.

 In 2007 Northwest was recognized as a finalist in the Palmetto's Finest program that recognizes outstanding schools in our state.

 Most of the students at Northwest Middle come from four Greenville County elementary schools: Duncan Chapel, Gateway, Heritage, and Slater Marietta.
 When our students leave Northwest, most will attend Travelers Rest High School, and many go on to receive degrees from technical schools and/or four-year colleges or universities.

 Our community is very involved in our school and is a major reason for our success.
 Through the years many people have worked extremely hard, both parents and teachers, to help us achieve the present status of our school.
-Former principals of Northwest were: Tom Bollinger, Norman Harris, Bud Goble, Phil Edge, Judy James, Lacy Wilkins, Tony Poole, Lee Givins, and Dr. David McDonald.
-Our current principal is Dr. Patrick Jarrett.
+Former principals of Northwest were: Tom Bollinger, Norman Harris, Bud Goble, Phil Edge, Judy James, Lacy Wilkins, Tony Poole, Lee Givins, Dr. David McDonald, and Dr. Patrick Jarrett.
+Our current principal is Mr. Daniel Greene.
 Our PTSA is a very important means of financial and moral support.
 We are a proud community with great educational expectations for our students.

 This statement is based on This We Believe: Successful Schools for Young Adolescents,the position paper of National Middle School Association.